 Saint Mary's College fully reimburses expenses for administrative or academic business travel, provided that such expenses fall within budgetary limits and reasonably conform to the College's travel policy.
 All travel and associated costs must be pre-approved by the appropriate budget unit manager who is authorized to do so.

 Expense Reports are used to request reimbursement of employee travel expenses, and are designed to satisfy IRS audit requirements.
 Receipts in foreign currency are to be converted to USD and the USD amount reflected on the receipt(s).
 See Expense Reports for more details and the form.

 The employee should provide an Expense Report to the Business Office within 10 days after incurring expenditures.
 The Expense Report must identify the business purpose and include original receipts for all expenses when one is available.** Missing/lost receipt tolerance is $25 and must be fully explained. **For example, mileage, per diem, and tips for non-meal related expenses such as baggage/hotel staff would not require receipts.

 The Expense Report must be approved by an authorized signer for the account number being charged, and who is of higher reporting authority than the recipient of the reimbursement.
 Funds will be issued within 7to 10 working days after the Expense Report is received in the Business Office, providing everything is in order.

 The method of travel chosen must be the most economical option available.
 The College reserves the right to reduce a reimbursement request if it is determined a more cost effective choice was available.

 Reservations for air travel must be made at the lowest available rate.
-First Class airline accommodations are not appropriate for College business travel, unless it is offered as an upgrade at no additional cost.
+First or Business Class seating is not appropriate, unless it is offered as an upgrade at no additional cost.
 Although the College permits accumulation of "frequent flyer" miles for personal use, reservations are not to be made with a particular airline if less expensive airfare is available from another carrier

 Use of Personal Automobile/Mileage